jonahrosenblum/Haiku-Review/README.md

 # The Haiku Review

-A Twitter bot that tweets haikus of what's going on in the news.
+A twitter bot that tweets haikus of what's going on in the news.

 ## How it Works
 - Uses the [newsapi-python](https://github.com/mattlisiv/newsapi-python) package